 The consolidated testing platform is intended to be a one-stop-shop for testers.
-It encompasses the full lifecycle from requirements and test case design, through test execution and defect tracking, to real-time reports on status and quality-metrics.
+It encompasses the full lifecycle from requirements and test case design, through test execution and defect tracking, to real-time reports on the status and quality metrics.

 Let’s dive in for a closer look at what this solution has to offer:

 See also => qTest Test Management tool detailed review

 What You Will Learn:

 qTest eXplorer Installation